 The legacy of Steve Jobs is extraordinary.
 Given his passing, this is an opportunity for students to reflect and also think economics when it comes to the products and services that Jobs oversaw.
 In this activity, the teacher divides the class into small groups, has students investigate some of Jobs top products/services, and then prepares for a large group discussion on which product/service has had the biggest impact.
 This type of lesson is what we call a Response Group strategy.
-Students use facts such as citations and economic data to build a pursuasive argument.
+Students use facts such as citations and economic data to build a persuasive argument.
 Because the activity spirals from small group to large group, it involves all students and builds towards a competitive but respectful debate.

 During the time that Steve Jobs was CEO of Apple, NeXT, and Pixar, he oversaw the development of several projects.

 Working in a small group, complete the following prior to a large group discussion: